shobith/mindful/privacy-policy.md

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

+## Contact Us

+If you have any questions about this Privacy Policy or our app, please contact us at:
+- Email: mindful.support@chronobots.xyz